SCHS-Robotics/HAL9001-Quickstart/_dropdown/hal-config.md

 And that's all there is to it!
 The `robot.pullControls()` function takes a subsystem as input (in this case, this specific subsystem) and attempts to create a customizable gamepad out of all the configured controls in that subsystem.
 For non-gamepad config entries, it gets a bit more complicated.
 Lets demonstrate this by adding a way to configure the intake's power during both teleop AND autonomous.

 The `teleopConfig()` function we created only allows us to configure options for teleop.
 In order to configure options for autonomous as well, we will need to create an autonomous config function.
-The requirements for this function are the exact same as the teleop config function, except it should be annotated with @AutonomousConfig instead of @TeleopConfig.
+The requirements for this function are the exact same as the teleop config function, except it should be annotated with `@AutonomousConfig` instead of `@TeleopConfig`.

 ```java
 public class Intake extends SubSystem {